 For interchangeable lens cameras the flange focal distance (FFD) or flange-to-film distance or flange focal depth or flange back distance (FBD) or flange focal length (FFL), or register, you take your pick, is the distance from the flange or mounting surface that the lens rests on to the sensor surface.

 Fluorite is a naturally occurring crystal form of Calcium Fluoride (CaF2).
-In nature it grows in small crystals and only a few are useable in optical equipment.
+In nature it grows in small crystals and only a few are usable in optical equipment.
 Impurities color it and crystals are usually fractured and imperfect.
 In the 19th century some were used in microscope lenses which are very small and clear crystals in small sizes were available.

 Fluorite crystals are relatively soft having a Mohs hardness index of 4.
 These crystals have three special properties that make them eminently suitable for use in lenses: they transmit infrared and ultraviolet light well, have very low refractive indicies and their refractive index varies very little with different wavelengths.
 This results in very low chromatic aberration.